SGunal/BridgeUpInternship_Website/README.md

 + To remember how to use GitHub
 + To… be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
 (So in school or maybe a future job needs me to be good with moving files.)

+The mitochondria is the power house of the cell. - Zoe

 ## PROJECT PLAN

 ##### Part I - Getting Ready